wfcommons/WfCommons/docs/source/parsing_logs.rst

 Parsing Workflow Execution Logs
 ===============================

-The most common way for obtaining traces from actual workflow executions is to parse execution logs.
+The most common way for obtaining instances from actual workflow executions is to parse execution logs.
 As part of the WfCommons project, we are constantly developing parsers for commonly used workflow management systems.